 Capturing Your Dog's Sit

-Capturing a behavior is different than luring as we're not guiding our dog into position with our hand.
+Capturing a behavior is different from luring as we're not guiding our dog into position with our hand.
 We actually don't have to do anything other than pay attention to what our dog is doing!
 Capturing is like taking a picture of the behavior with our clicker, then treating.
 Your dog will learn that sitting makes you click, and chooses to keep offering a sit in order to get a click and a treat.

 - Step One: Have your clicker and treats ready.